agentevolution/wp-listings/readme.txt

-=== WP Listings ===
+=== IMPress Listings ===
 Contributors: agentevolution, davebonds, chadajohnson, idxco
 Tags: real estate, listings, property, properties, listing search, idx, idx broker, mls, agentpress Requires at least: 3.7
 Tested up to: 4.4
-Stable tag: 2.0
+Stable tag: 2.0.0

 Creates a portable real estate listing management system.
 Designed to work with any theme using built-in templates.

 == Description ==

-WP Listings uses custom post types, taxonomies, templates, and widgets to create a listing management system for WordPress.
+IMPress Listings uses custom post types, taxonomies, templates, and widgets to create a listing management system for WordPress.
 It includes custom templates and widgets for front end display.

-View a demo of the plugin in action: [WP Listings demo](http://demo.wp-listings.com/)
+View a demo of the plugin in action: [IMPress Listings demo](http://demo.wp-listings.com/)

 You can use the taxonomy creation tool to create your own way of classifying listings (i.e. bedrooms, bathrooms, locations, price ranges) and use those taxonomies to allow users to search for listings.
 Also includes ability to reorder the taxonomies as needed.